Homomorphisms between different quantum toroidal and affine Yangian algebras: Basic definitions and constructions

 \subsection{Quantum toroidal algebras of $\ssl_n\ (n\geq 2)$ and $\gl_1$}

 $\ $

 The quantum toroidal algebras of $\ssl_n\ (n>2)$, depending on $q,d\in \CC^\times$, were first introduced in~\cite{GKV}.
 The quantum toroidal algebra of $\gl_1$ was introduced much later in the works of different people, see~\cite{M, FT, SV1}.
-Finally, the correct version of the quantum toroidal of $\ssl_2$ was proposed in~\cite{FJMM2}.
-To make our exposition shorter, we use the uniform notation $\U^{(n)}_{q_1,q_2,q_3}$ for such algebras, where $n\in \NN$ and $q_1=d/q,q_2=q^2,q_3=1/(dq)$, so that $q_1q_2q_3=1$.
+Finally, a similar definition of the quantum toroidal algebra of $\ssl_2$ was proposed in~\cite{FJMM2}.
+To make our exposition shorter, we use the uniform notation $\U^{(n)}_{q_1,q_2,q_3}$ for such algebras, where $n\in \ZZ_{>0}$ and $q_1=d/q,q_2=q^2,q_3=1/dq$, so that $q_1q_2q_3=1$.
 This algebra coincides with the quotient of the algebra $\mathcal{E}_n$ from~\cite{FJMM2} by $q^c=1$.
-Since the former algebra was called the ``quantum toroidal of $\gl_n$'' in the \emph{loc. cit.}, we will refer to $\U^{(n)}_{q_1,q_2,q_3}$ as the \emph{quantum toroidal algebra of $\ssl_n$} (see the above explanation for the cases of $n=1,2$).
+Since the former was called the \emph{quantum toroidal algebra of $\gl_n$} in \emph{loc. cit.}, we will refer to $\U^{(n)}_{q_1,q_2,q_3}$ as the \emph{quantum toroidal algebra of $\ssl_n$} (see the above explanation for the cases of $n=1,2$).